wemogy/documentation/docs/libs/data-access/components.md

 protected override Task<Expression<Func<Subscription, bool>>> GeneralGetFilter() {
-    // Ensures, that only items from the current tenant can be read return Task.FromResult<Expression<Func<Subscription, bool>>>(x => x.TenantId == Context.ActiveTenantId);
+    // Ensures, that only items from the current tenant can be read
+    // TODO: Check, if user is allowed to see this Tenant return Task.FromResult<Expression<Func<Subscription, bool>>>(x => x.TenantId == Context.ActiveTenantId);
 }
 ```